Skip to main content

 The good news is most of the character lives in the finished materials.
 Heart pine flooring, lath-and-plaster walls, original sash windows, period casing and crown, single-pane glass with wavy 100-year-old distortion, original hardware.
 The character does not live in the wiring or the plumbing or the HVAC.
 So we update the guts to current FBC, hide Simpson Strong-Tie connectors behind the original trim, run new drain plumbing alongside the original lath, and the house ends up looking exactly like it did when it was built in the early 1900s with modern systems behind every wall.

 Schluter Kerdi waterproofing goes behind period tile in the bathrooms.
 New 200-amp service replaces the original 60-amp panel without changing a single visible fixture.
 The HVAC ducts route through the original chase walls.
 The house holds its bones; the systems get another hundred years.
+On multi-generational Old Northeast projects, that same systems-modernization approach pairs with aging-in-place modifications — accessible bathroom retrofits, no-step thresholds, and wider doorways — installed without disturbing the original casing or finish carpentry.

 What Drives Costs